Touring: "Are you serious? The lights are the weakest part of the Model S."

 - Three-position dynamic LED turning lights for nighttime visibility.

-The 2014+ Mazda's also have headlights which turn with the steering wheel.
+In theory yes it would be, but my Lexus they have always worked perfectly, but maybe Tesla wants to keep the number of moving parts down which is fine by me.The 2014+ Mazda's also have headlights which turn with the steering wheel.
 IMO fixed LEDs which turn on will be more reliable than a turning mechanism which has several moving parts.

 Any lights are better than the lights on a Honda ...
 I've seen the pattern for the Model S and it looks good to me.